Travel trends 2025

 No FOMO bookings

 January is historically the time when most people book their trips for the coming year.
 However, people are increasingly planning holidays further in advance.
 We have seen the number of bookings between October and December grow year on year from 17% of the total annual bookings in 2021 and 19% in 2022 to 24% in 2023.
 It’s set to be even higher in 2024.
 One reason for this is that customers are becoming more savvy and discerning about which routes they pick and accommodation they book - they’re looking to secure the best picks before the rush of peak booking season.
 No one wants to miss out on their dream holiday!
-Trips that often include highly contested accommodation and routes include holidays to Lake Como, the French Riviera, the Highlands (particularly the Isle of Skye), as well as St Ives in Cornwall
+Trips that often include highly contested accommodation and routes include holidays to Lake Como, the French Riviera, the Highlands (particularly the Isle of Skye), as well as St Ives in Cornwall.

 In-season travel